Observation Deck: 360° Panoramic views of Amsterdam

 Every day from 10:00 to 22:00 (10 am to 10 pm).
 Last Admission: 21:00 (9 pm).

-Directions to A’DAM Lookout observation deck at the A’DAM Toren
+Map: A’DAM Lookout observation deck at the A’DAM Tower

 The venue is located across the water from Amsterdam Central Station.

-You exit the station at the IJzijde (which means, side the station facing the river IJ).
+You exit the station at the IJzijde (which means, the side of the station facing the river IJ).

-Make your way to the ferry dock.
+Make your way to the ferry dock at the Western side of the station.
 You will see the tower across the water, right next to the spaceship-like EYE Film Museum.

 You then take one of the free ferries across.
 Look for the ferry labelled ‘Buiksloterwegveer.’
 Ignore the one labelled ‘NDSM.’

-- You can view such a map in the article Was Amsterdam named after a dam in the river Amstel? ↩
+- See a medieval Amsterdam map in this article: Was Amsterdam named after a dam in the river Amstel? ↩

 - The original tower was commissioned by Royal Dutch Shell to be built on a plot of land that also housed the multinational’s laboratories.